This guest post was written by Dan Sincavage, the Co-Founder and Chief Strategy Officer of Tenfold.

 Flex your empathy muscle: Use “feel, felt, found”

 When a prospect shoots you with a strong objection, don’t recoil.
 And, definitely, don’t retort.
-Keep your calm and show empathy by using feel, felt, found in your response.
+Keep your calm and show empathy by using feel, felt, found

 I understand how you feel.
 A lot of my present customers felt the same way.
 But when they found out how much time they saved by using our product, they were amazed. – Barry Farber